-Since world issues know no borders, the Government of Québec has mandated emissaries to promote its priorities and the strategic directions of Québec’s International Policy.
+Since world issues know no borders, the Government of Québec has mandated envoys to promote its priorities and the strategic directions of Québec’s International Policy.

-Three emissaries will help promote Québec’s positions and advance its interests in the following policy areas:
+Three envoys will help promote Québec’s positions and advance its interests in the following policy areas:

-The emissary for climate change and northern and Arctic affairs has a general mandate to broaden Québec’s international commitment in the fields of northern and Arctic affairs and the fight against climate change, two government priorities set out in Québec’s International Policy.
+The Envoy for Climate Change and Northern and Arctic Affairs has a general mandate to broaden Québec’s international commitment in the fields of northern and Arctic affairs and the fight against climate change, two government priorities set out in Québec’s International Policy.

 Jean Lemire is a biologist and renowned international scientific communicator.
-His appointment as emissary for climate change and northern and Arctic affairs testifies to Québec’s strong commitment to contribute to international efforts and seek sustainable solutions by leveraging Québec expertise in these two fields.
+His appointment as Envoy for Climate Change and Northern and Arctic Affairs testifies to Québec’s strong commitment to contribute to international efforts and seek sustainable solutions by leveraging Québec expertise in these two fields.

-“I agreed to become the emissary for climate change and northern and Arctic affairs because these are challenges that face all of humanity and that call for the commitment of all, and because Québec has a singular service to perform from a standpoint of solidarity.
+“I agreed to become the Envoy for Climate Change and Northern and Arctic Affairs because these are challenges that face all of humanity and that call for the commitment of all, and because Québec has a singular service to perform from a standpoint of solidarity.
 I bring my experience, my commitment to the planet and my determination to this task.”- Jean Lemire

 Jean Lemire has been sailing the world’s oceans for over 15 years to raise public awareness of important environmental issues.
 His work on climate change and biodiversity has led to major scientific missions, including a three-year world tour to study the status of world biodiversity in collaboration with the Secretariat of the UN Convention on Biological Diversity.